MTS Master's Degree

 - MAES A., Digital Communications Consultant

-- PICHARD D., Professional Coach
+- PICHARD, D., Professional Coach

 - POUGET J-F., Hérault Tourism

-- SALEY T., Certified Public Accountant
+- SALEY, T., Certified Public Accountant

-- SCHMID P., Hérault Tourism
+- SCHMID, P., Hérault Tourism

-- TAMAGNE F., Professional Coach
+- TAMAGNE, F., Professional Coach

-- ZAMUNER F., Millau Tourist Office
+- F. ZAMUNER, Millau Tourist Office

 sports tourism professionals…

-Objective 1: Consolidate management fundamentals
+Objective 1: Strengthen the fundamentals of management

 Objective 2: Understand and learn about sports tourism: stakeholders, challenges, and strategies

-- Competency area 3: Ensuring the quality of sports tourism services, both internally and for customers;
+- Competency Area 3: Ensuring the quality of sports tourism services, both internally and for customers;

-- Entrepreneur in the field of sports tourism;
+- Entrepreneur in the sports tourism industry;

-- the study of consumers of sports services.
+- A study of sports service consumers.

 MASTER 1 MTS